Emmanuek5/rmtp-middleware/README.md

 ### Web Interface Not Loading

-1. Ensure port 3000 is not in use
+1. Ensure port 8081 (Nginx) or 3343 (Next direct) is not in use
 2. Check if all services are running: `docker-compose ps`
-3. Verify API connectivity: `curl http://localhost:8080/api/health`
+3. Verify API connectivity via Nginx: `curl http://localhost:8081/api/health` (or direct: `curl http://localhost:8343/api/health`)

 ### Destinations Not Working